-The information in the directors' report for the Group for the financial year from 1 January 2015 to 31 December 2015 has been presented in accordance with the provisions of Article 49(2) of the Accounting Act and of the Decree, and is consistent with the information presented in the audited consolidated financial statements.
+In our opinion, the information contained in the Report on the Group's operations for the year from 1 January to 31 December 2016 comply with the requirements of article 49 of the Accounting Act and the Decree and is consistent with the information in the audited consolidated financial statements.

-In the light of our knowledge about the Group and its environment obtained during our audit, we have not identified any material misstatements in the directors' report.
+Further, based on the knowledge of the Group and its environment obtained during our audit we have not identified any material misstatements in the Report on the Group's operations.